AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

 **[!UICONTROL Headlines]:** At least three, and up to five, short headlines with a maximum of 30 characters each.
 At least one headline must be at least 15 characters or less.
 If the campaign-level option to enable final URL expansion is set within [!DNL Google Ads], then [!DNL Google Ads] replaces this value with a custom headline based on the landing page content.

- You can either enter text or select assets from your [!UICONTROL Asset Library] -- but not both in the same operation.
+ You can either enter text or select assets from your [!UICONTROL Asset Library] &mdash; but not both in the same operation.

 * To enter text: